-And that, knowing the time, that now it is high time to awake out of sleep: for now is our salvation nearer than when we believed.
+And do this, knowing the time, that now it is high time to awake out of sleep; for now our salvation is nearer than when we first believed.
 (Romans 13:11)

-Who are kept by the power of God through faith unto salvation ready to be revealed in the last time.
+who are kept by the power of God through faith for salvation ready to be revealed in the last time.
 (I Peter 1:5)

 Salvation (deliverance from sin) is coming in the last days.
 Even today there is a process of salvation that is preparing us for the day of redemption.
 We are being revealed at the Judgment Seat now in preparation for a final revealing and sentencing, whether to glorious deliverance and resurrection life or to punishment of one kind or another.
 We are to be working out our own salvation (deliverance from sin) with fear and trembling today.
 If we do not we will reap corruption in the day of redemption.